University and College Transfer Students

 - You have completed advanced secondary courses, such as Advanced Placement (AP), International Baccalaureate (IB), etc.

-If you are transferring from another Ryerson undergraduate or certificate program, you are not required to apply for transfer credits.
+If you are transferring from another TMU undergraduate or certificate program, you are not required to apply for transfer credits.

 Visit Transfer Credits for more information about transfer credit eligibility and applications.